theori-io/theori-io.github.io/_posts/2022-06-17-binary-searching-into-cvmserver.md

 }
 ```

 The deserialization code of the XPC receiver receives the second `"free"` key and frees the value `subdict` assigned to the first `"free"` key.
-This will be the pre-initialization contents of the allocated malloc chunk.
+This will be the pre-initialized contents of the allocated malloc chunk.

 ### 2. Inferring the daemon's memory layout using binary search